aakriiti2504/Election_Analysis/README.md

 ### Tools Used:

 This task is usually done in Excel but Tom's manager wants to know if there is a way to automate the process using Python.
 If this audit is done successfully with Python then the code written would be used to audit not only other congressional districts but also senatorial districts and local elections.
 We will be using Python to write algorithms that will assist the confirmation and analysis of election results.
 Python is one of the most popular programming languages.
 It's the newest power tool among programming languages.
 Although it is not new to the programming world, it is quickly becoming the "go-to" language for first-time programmers.
 The popularity of Python is due to the fact that it emulates the way a human thinks, which facilitates the process of writing code.
 Before opening the CSV it was needed to make a connection to the file by using computer's directory "path" to that file.
 Once th file is connected, the contents of the file can be accessed.
+Gitbash and Github were used to add, commit and push our analysis.

 ### Resources: